 - Writing & Presenting your Thesis or Dissertation - Michigan State University - from an American perspective so needs adapting to British situation.
 Includes some useful hints for the different stages of your PhD

-- How to Write a PhD Thesis - University of New South Wales - available in French & Spanish
+- How to Write a PhD Thesis - University of New South Wales - also available in French, Italian & Spanish

-If you have any comments about this page or come across any broken links, please contact Hazel Young in the Quality & Management Team.
+If you have any comments about this page or come across any broken links, please contact the Quality & Academic Standards Office.